 (1) The Strange Case of Dr Jekyll and Mr Hyde: considers extreme or polar views

 My earliest memory is the vantage I had from my princess pram: peering out from the merimo hood I could see above the Buckstone pharmacy a large gold pot pulled-in at the waist.
 Just above was the gold handle of a golden pestle for a golden mortar.
 For the last 40 years I have tried to spot such surviving symbols of the alchemist.
 Certainly they are now rare unlike the need for remedies which are not.
-In a way the golden mortar and pestle have come to represent to me misunderstanding.
-You see I thought the golden pot was a container of sweeties and I was baffled why it was kept well out of my reach!
+In a way, golden mortar and pestle signs have come to represent to me misunderstanding.
+You see, from my pram, I thought the golden pot was a container of sweeties and I was baffled why it was kept well out of my reach!
 Over time I have understood that this pram journey was the start of an exploration of the world in which I found myself.
 It took Gilbert Farie to reveal to me what was important and what was not.

 One of our villagers, now deceased, wrote a poem about Gilbert Farie: he called it ‘There are furies’.
 As I shall explain, my fury is against Jekyll and Hyde thinking: polarised thinking that reaches to silly extreme.
 There are so many examples, and I shall explore some of them below.